narfman0/ansible-nvidia-overclock/README.rst

 Ansible role that configured nvidia overclocking for linux (ubuntu) hosts

+This expects cuda is already installed.
+Suggest installing with `narfman0.cuda`

 TODO
 ----

-* Big missing part is cuda.
-Cuda is hard to programmatically install, but this script may target 16.04 (LTS) first and work from there possibly.

-* Currently restarts on coolbits *shrugs*
+* Might restart (and break) on coolbits *shrugs*

 Installation
 ------------